vircadia/project-apollo/docs/API-Users.md

 ## GET /api/v1/user/friends

+Return a list of friends of the requesting account.

 The response body is an "applicaton/json" structure that contains an array of user information.

-If the user making the request has  a valid account token (Header "Authorization:" contains a valid token).

 ```
     {